 Finding great itineraries online is easy nowadays.
 Just cut out the bits you know you won’t be too interested in and incorporate those that will.

 As far as affordable luxury travel goes, this is one of the best ways to make use of your budget and enrich your experience.

 READ: Make sure you never forget to pack your essential items with this handy packing list!

 5. Travel in a Group

-Now, this may seem a little odd, especially if you are a travelling couple.
-But 10 days in the Maldives (ordinarily setting you back £3000pp) can cost £2000pp with an additional guest sharing the room.
-Not all resorts and hotels enrol in this but it’s worth looking into for certain types of getaways.
+Now, this may seem a little odd, especially if you are a traveling couple.
+But 10 days in the Maldives (ordinarily setting you back $3000pp) can cost $2000pp with an additional guest sharing the room.
+Not all resorts and hotels enroll in this but it’s worth looking into for certain types of getaways.
 Simply Maldives has a great site where you can compare deals to see how it works.

 Nope, we are not suggesting you pick up a straggler off the street (although that would be awesome).
 But if you’ve got a great relationship with someone close why not consider it?

-The other feasible option is travelling in larger groups.
+The other feasible option is traveling in larger groups.
 Hiring a luxury fully catered five-bedroom ski chalet is actually cheaper than staying in average hotels, and a far superior experience.